 Risk adjustment first requires identification of the risk factors that affect each episode.
-Once risk factors have been determined, each payer calculates the Episode Risk Score and the Risk-adjusted Episode Spend.
-Each Risk Factor (risk factor number) output field indicates whether an episode's spend is risk-adjusted for a given risk factor.
+Once risk factors have been determined, each payer calculates the Episode Risk Score and

 The PAP output field Average Risk-adjusted PAP Spend is calculated as the average of the Risk-adjusted Episode Spend across valid episodes for each PAP ID.
 The Total Risk-adjusted PAP Spend is calculated as the sum of the Risk-adjusted Episode Spend across valid episodes for each PAP ID.